Football Dallas 4-3 Defense

-Landry developed an adaptation to the 4-3 known as the "Flex" defense (aka "Doomsday").
-The Flex has a reputation for being one of the most confusing defenses in the history of football because it changed based on each offensive player's movement during the play.
+Landry developed an adaptation to the 4-3 known as the “Flex” defense (also known as the “Doomsday” defense).
+The Flex had a reputation for being one of the most confusing defenses in the history of football, because it changed in real time based on each offensive player’s movement during the play.

-Before the snap, the Flex looked like a wacky 4-3 scheme (keep in mind, this was on purpose, part of the Flex's charm was to confuse the offense as much as possible).
-The strong-side defensive tackle and weak-side defensive end back off the line of scrimmage a few steps and the linebackers creep up toward the line of scrimmage.
+Before the snap, the Flex looked like a wacky 4-3 scheme.
+The strong-side defensive tackle and weak-side defensive end backed off the line of scrimmage a few steps, and the linebackers crept up toward the line of scrimmage.

-The Flex was developed to help the middle linebacker stay unblocked so he could make a play on the ball.
-All the other positions stayed in a pseudo-zone run defense, where they were expected to hold down their area and take up blockers, while also being ready to react to their opponent.
-Offsetting the defensive linemen at the line of scrimmage created channels for the MLB to shoot through into the backfield.
+The Flex was developed to help the middle linebacker stay unblocked so they could make a play on the ball.
+All the other positions would then stay in a partial-zone run defense, where they were expected to hold down their area and cover blockers while also being ready to react to their opponent.
+Offsetting the defensive linemen at the line of scrimmage created channels for the middle linebacker to shoot through into the backfield.